rya-sge/access-denied/_posts/2026-09-23-aztec-e2e-test-failure-three-layers.md

 - **A best-effort path hides the bug that a guaranteed path reports.** Unconstrained delivery's fallback is a reasonable design: a malformed recipient should not abort an otherwise valid transaction.
 The cost is that a wrong address produces no error until something upgrades that delivery to a guaranteed one.
 - **An unpinned transitive dependency is an unowned decision.** Nothing in the project changed between the run that worked and the run that did not; a library eleven days younger than the framework did.

 The last one also explains why the failure surfaced now rather than in the change that caused it.
-The suite had not been run since the delay was raised, because it takes over an hour of wall-clock time, most of it a single `sleep`.
+The suite had not been run since the delay was raised, because it took over an hour of wall-clock time, most of it a single `sleep`.
 A test that is expensive enough to skip is a test that stops reporting.

+And that `sleep` turned out to be unnecessary, which is the sharpest lesson of the four.
+A local network's L1 is an anvil instance, and the rollup exposes cheat codes that warp it: `RollupCheatCodes.advanceToSlot` moves L1 time and mines, an L2 slot derives from the L1 timestamp, and the clock a private function reads moves with it.
+One call clears a one-hour delay in seconds.
+The suite waited an hour not because the clock could not be moved, but because nobody had looked for the method that moves it, and a comment asserting the opposite was copied forward until it read as established fact.

 ## Conclusion

 The visible error named a cryptographic mechanism: a tagging secret that could not be resolved for a recipient the framework refused to encrypt to.
 That mechanism worked exactly as designed at every step.
-The defect was a test-harness constant that had been correct under a previous configuration, exposed by a delay change, and made fatal by an unrelated auditability change that removed a silent fallback.
+The defect was a test-harness constant that had been correct under a previous configuration, exposed by a delay change, and made fatal by an unrelated auditability change that replaced a best-effort fallback with a guarantee the address could not meet.

 - **The dependency failure was independent** and merely first: an unpinned transitive library, eleven days newer than the framework it serves, broke deployment before any contract logic ran.
 - **The timeout was the defect**, and the only one of the three that was ever wrong.